Plumbing for Home Additions: Costs, Requirements & Planning Guide

 Pincher's Pro Tip

-For additions designed as a mother-in-law suite, consider a dedicated tankless water heater to avoid running long hot water lines from the main unit — this can save both energy and pipe costs.
+For additions designed as an ADU or guest suite, consider a dedicated tankless water heater to avoid running long hot water lines from the main unit.
+This can save both energy and pipe costs.

 Find Trusted & Licensed Plumbers in Ohio